-Musculoskeletal
+Musculoskeletal Rhabdomyolysis

-DRUG ABUSE AND DEPENDENCE Evekeo is a Schedule II controlled substance.
+DRUG ABUSE AND DEPENDENCE

+Evekeo is a Schedule II controlled substance.
 Amphetamines have been extensively abused.
 Tolerance, extreme psychological dependence, and severe social disability have occurred.
 There are reports of patients who have increased the dosage to many times the recommended.
-Abrupt are reports of patients with lave increased ties dosage to many times the recommended.
-Aurupt cessation following prolonged high dosage administration results in extreme fatigue and mental depression; changes are also noted on the sleep EEG.
+Abrupt cessation following prolonged high dosage administration results in extreme fatigue and mental depression; changes are also noted on the sleep EEG.
 Manifestations of chronic intoxication with amphetamines include severe dermatosis, marked insomnia, irritability, hyperactivity and personality changes.
 The most severe manifestation of chronic intoxication is psychosis, often clinically indistinguishable from schizophrenia.
 This is rare with oral amphetamines.